nathanMcL/nathanMcL.github.io/nmap.md

 **Note**
 Each `Tool` and simulated network device: `cellphone`, `website-http`, `website-https`, each has a similar structure of instructions as the `Scanner tool`.

+**Noted Sources**

+- `The Ultimate Docker Container Book` - By: Dr. Gabriel Shenker.
+- `The Ultimate Linux Shell Scripting Guide` - By: Donald Tevault.